≡ Menu

 Belgian Malinois dog

-The Belgian Malinois belong to a group of dogs collectively referred to as “Chiens de Berger Belge”, which consists of several different types of Belgian sheepherding breeds that were specifically bred to work as shepherds and guard dogs for their original owners in Belgium.
+The Belgian Malinois is one of those “types” of dogs that will often be mistaken as a “mutt” because he looks very similar to other more common dog breeds such as a German Shepherd.
+But the truth is the Belgian Malinois belongs to a group of dogs collectively referred to as “Chiens de Berger Belge,” which consists of several different types of Belgian sheepherding breeds that were specifically bred to work as shepherds and guard dogs for their original owners in Belgium.

-Other dogs in this group include the:
+Other dogs in this group include the following:

 But this does not…

-Mean that a Belgian Malinois dog is going to be right for everyone.
-This is why in this article, we wanted to take a moment and discuss some of the pros and cons of owning a Beligian Malinois, so that if you ever get a chance to get your hands on one, you’ll have a better idea if owning one will be the “right” choice for you.
+This means that a Belgian Malinois dog will be suitable for everyone.
+This is why, in this article, we wanted to take a moment and discuss some of the pros and cons of owning a Belgian Malinois so that if you ever get a chance to get your hands on one, you’ll have a better idea if owning one will be the “right” choice for you.
+So, without further ado, let’s dive right into it!

 Belgian Malinois Fast Facts